Nikon D5300 vs Olympus E-620

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D5300 and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the D5300 and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the D5300 was followed by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D5300 and E-620 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Olympus E-620 Manual.

 So what is the bottom line?
 Is the Nikon D5300 better than the Olympus E-620 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.